dusty-nv/jetson-inference/docs/pytorch-collect.md

 velociraptor
 ```

-And here is the directory structure that the tool will create:
+And here's the corresponding directory structure that the tool will create:

 ``` bash
 ‣ train/